HughP/UnicodeCCount/README.md

   * It would be good to also create a paired output - so order based on upper-lower case pairing rather than say Unicode ordering.

 ## Output clarifications
-* I wish sometimes that the Unicode NAME for a character was also avaible via a column.
+* I wish sometimes that the Unicode NAME for a character was also avaible via a column.see: https://perldoc.perl.org/charnames.html
 * I wish that a list of scripts from which characters are present in the text input could be output, with those script's IDs.
+See: https://perldoc.perl.org/Unicode/UCD.html#*charscript()* and https://perldoc.perl.org/5.8.8/perlunicode.html#Scripts
 * I wish that tabs (and in general characters which do not have glyphs) were not returned without glyphs.
 I think there are two flags needed here.
 One flag for just `tab` related issues, and one for all grahemeless characters.
 Tab is epecially difficult, if the output of UCC is desired to be used as a data file, reading the file as a tab seperated file is problematic when the character output is also a tab.
 Other graphemeless characters are just difficult to read without the Unicode names or without a unique glyph.

 The following is a list of some characters and the glyphs that Unicode has registerd for them: